Malaysia Travel Advice, Embassies & Tourist Offices

 If you rent a motorbike, it’s illegal not to wear a helmet.

-Road conditions in East Malaysia and not as good as those in Peninsular Malaysia.
+Road conditions in East Malaysia are not as good as those in Peninsular Malaysia.

 Sea and river travel